-Please join us for a celebration of all the entries at the "Backyard Farming Initiatives: Forestry: Care and Feeding" presented by Don Quigley on Monday, January 28th at 7pm at the Jeremiah Smith Grange for the Lee's Trees awards
+Please join us for a celebration of all the entries at the "Backyard Farming Initiative's" first session on Monday, January 28th at 7pm at the Jeremiah Smith Grange.
+The Lee's Trees Awards will be followed by Don Quigley presenting "Forestry: Care and Feeding".